 UNFCCC is an acronym for the United Nations Framework Convention on Climate Change.
 It came into force on 21st March 1994.
 It has been ratified by 197 countries and is called to have a near-universal membership.
 The countries that have ratified the convention are called the UNFCCC conference of parties (COP).
-The latest COP25 took place in Madrid in December 2019.
+The latest, COP26, was scheduled to be held in Glasgow, Scotland in November 2020, but was postponed due to the COVID-19 pandemic.
+The rescheduled conference would most likely be held in November 2021 hosted in Glasgow by the UK in partnership with Italy.
 Learn more relevant facts about UNFCCC for UPSC in this article.

 |The topic, “UNFCCC’ is one of the important ones in Environment & Ecology syllabus of the IAS Exam.
 Read about similar important environment conventions below:|

 United Nations Framework Convention on Climate Change (UNFCCC)

 UNFCCC is the primary multilateral treaty governing actions to combat climate change through adaptation and mitigation efforts directed at control of emission of Green House Gases (GHGs) that cause global warming.
 Even though climate change is a global concern some of the countries are majorly responsible for greenhouse gas emissions into the atmosphere.
 Many island nations are facing the major brunt of this Climate Change in the form of sea-level rise, cyclones, erratic weather conditions, etc. UNFCCC is a major step in the direction to control the downward spiral of climate change.